 So if you weigh 180lbs, consume 180g of protein per day.To build muscle consume 1g protein for every lb bodyweight eg 180lbs=180g protein Click To Tweet

 Simple, but this formula doesn’t work well for those with more body fat.
 The result will be too high.
-And we don’t want this as excess protein is converted to sugar in the body.
+And we don’t excess protein as the surplus is simply converted to sugar inside the body (a process called gluconeogenesis).

-The most precise method of calculating just how much protein you need to gain muscle is based on your lean body weight, not your total body weight.
+So a more precise method of calculating just how much protein you need to gain muscle is based on your lean body weight, not your total body weight.
+It goes like this…

 Lean Mass Weight (kg) x 2.75 = Daily Protein Requirement